UTexas

 The Professional Sales and Business Development Minor is open to students of all majors and is offered as a collaboration between McCombs School of Business and the Moody College of Communication.
 This minor provides theory, frameworks, and tools to help students a) develop skills in analysis, communication, presentation, and persuasion to allow them to effectively sell ideas, products, and services in any professional environment; b) develop resources and academic credentials to pursue sales-related careers; c) understand the role of professional selling in marketing, business, and related organizations.

 Admission to the minor will be competitive.
-Review will be based on factors such as a student’s overall academic record, including but not limited to hours and rigor of courses taken in residence, demonstrated interest, and The University of Texas grade point average with priority to McCombs and Moody students.
-To apply for the minor students must have a cumulative University GPA of at least 3.00.
+Review will be based on factors such as a student’s overall academic record, including but not limited to hours and rigor of courses taken in residence, demonstrated interest, and The University of Texas grade point average.

 To fulfill the Professional Sales and Business Development Minor, students must complete 16 semester hours of coursework as described below.
 Students admitted to the Professional Sales and Business Development Minor must contact their home college to have the approved minor added to their degree profile, otherwise they cannot receive transcript recognition upon completion of the requirements.